 When You Receive NH Medicaid

-The Medicaid Care Management (MCM) program uses three (2) Health Plans.
+The Medicaid Care Management (MCM) program uses two Health Plans.
 Each Health Plan has its own network of doctors, nurses and other providers.
-The 2 health plans cover the same services that NH Medicaid does.
-The Health Plans also offer optional services, programs, and other extras including wellness and prevention programs.
+These health plans cover the same services that NH Medicaid does and they also offer optional services, programs, and other extras including wellness and prevention programs.

 You will be asked to pick from these three Health Plans: